Skip to content

 • Iron : Iron is an essential component of hemoglobin, a protein in red blood cells that carries oxygen throughout the body.
 Iron deficiency can lead to anemia, reducing oxygenation to organs and tissues, including hair follicles, which can weaken hair and cause hair loss.

 • Zinc : Zinc plays a key role in the growth and repair of tissues, including hair.
 It is also important for immune system function and skin health.
-A zinc deficiency can lead to hair loss , as well as making hair thinner and less resilient.
+A zinc deficiency can lead to hair loss , as well as make hair thinner and less resilient.

-• B Complex Vitamins : B vitamins, particularly biotin (B7), niacin (B3), and folate (B9), are vital for hair health.
+• B-complex vitamins : B vitamins, particularly biotin (B7), niacin (B3), and folate (B9), are vital for hair health.
 They help create red blood cells, which carry oxygen and nutrients to hair follicles.
 A deficiency in these vitamins can contribute to hair loss.

 To prevent these deficiencies, it is important to adopt a balanced and varied diet that includes enough of these nutrients.